-Share how you feel or how it affects you (or the children): “When you’re late picking up the kids, they get very worried that they’ll be late for school.
+Share how you feel or how it affects you (or the children), e.g. “When you’re late picking up the kids, they get very worried that they’ll be late for school.
 And it makes me late for work”, or

-Don’t say bad things about the other parent (whether true or not), or blame the other parent in front of your child.
+- Don’t say bad things about the other parent (whether true or not), or blame the other parent in front of your child.
 You may be feeling hurt, upset and angry at the other parent, and it might be tempting to vent your frustrations in front of your child or teen.
-This can be very harmful for children for a few reasons:
+This can be very harmful to children for a few reasons:

 - Children want and need to have a positive relationship with both parents.
-A child who has a poor relationship with one parent is more likely to have poor self esteem and problems with trust.
+A child who has a poor relationship with one parent is more likely to have poor self-esteem and problems with trust.

 - If you are blaming, negative and critical, this negative energy can have a negative impact on your relationship with your child.
 If the other parent stays calm, then you end up looking bad.
 If the other parent retaliates, conflict gets worse, which is also stresses your child or teen.

 - Don’t discuss financial issues with your children or youth.
-Separation and divorce is costly, and parents may feel tempted to share these issues with their children.
+Separation and divorce are costly, and parents may feel tempted to share these issues with their children.
 Unfortunately, telling children and youth about financial stresses may end up making them feel more nervous and insecure.
 Instead, tell your children that the adults are in charge, and they will take care of the financial issues.

 - Don’t expect your children to be little adults.
 For example, do not tell your son, “You’re the man of the house now.”

 Children and youth need and want both parents in their lives.
 When parents are not involved in their children’s lives, children may feel that they are unloved.

-- Make the effort to see them regularly.
-There is no more powerful way of saying “I love you” than by seeing your child regularly.
-If this is not possible, connect with your child often in other ways: send letters, texts, emails, talk on the phone or skype.
+- Connect with them regularly: If it is not possible to see them regularly, at least connect with your child often in other ways such as social media, send letters, texts, emails, talk on the phone or skype.
 Regular contact is another way to say, “You’re important to me, and I love you.”

 - Keep your promises.
 If you make promises to your child, then keep them.
 If you have made plans to visit with your child, then do not cancel those plans at the last minute.